MetPX/sarracenia/doc/sr_subscribe.1.rst

 These transfer protocol scripts should be declared using the **plugin** option.
-Aside the targetted built-in function(s), a module **registered_as** that defines a list of protocols that these functions supports.
+Aside the targetted built-in function(s), a module **registered_as** that defines a list of protocols that these functions provide.
 Example :

 def registered_as(self) :
        return ['ftp','ftps']

-Registering in such a way a plugin, if function **do_download** was provided in that plugin then for any download of a message with an ftp or ftps url, it is that function that would be called.
+In the example above, if function **do_download** was provided in that plugin then for any download of a message with an ftp or ftps url, it is that function that would be called.